andb0t/MLlab/README.md

 scalastyle  # style check
 [compile, run]  # linter runs as compilation hook
 ```

+## Contribution
+Everyone is welcome to contribute!
+I would especially appreciate support in
+* a static webpage for the project
+* a GUI to select datasets, algorithms and hyper parameters, run the analysis
+  and do grid hyper parameter optimization

+PRs and issues are always welcome.

+### Testing
+Please write unit tests for your methods.

+### Contributors
+This code is developed and maintained by me.
+List of contributors in alphabetical order:
+* no one yet :/
+* maybe you? ^^

 ## Some remarks about scala
 Some useful links: